Skip to main content

 Types of vitamin C

-Three common types of vitamin C used in skincare products are L-ascorbic acid (LAA), magnesium ascorbyl phosphate (MAP), and ascorbyl-6-palmitate.
-The difference between these types is their stability and bioavailability.¹¹
+The 3 common forms of vitamin C used in skincare products are L-ascorbic acid (LAA), magnesium ascorbyl phosphate (MAP), and ascorbyl-6-palmitate.
+The difference between the chemical formulations is their stability and bioavailability.¹⁸ ¹⁹

 L-ascorbic acid (LAA)

-The naturally occurring form of topical vitamin C is L-ascorbic acid (LAA), the most popular form used in skincare products.
-It is the most biologically available and well-studied.¹²
+This is the naturally occurring form of the topical vitamin and the most popular form used in skincare products.
+L-ascorbic acid is the most biologically available and well-studied form.²⁰

 Magnesium ascorbyl phosphate (MAP)

-Magnesium ascorbyl phosphate (MAP) is another form of vitamin C that is stable at a neutral pH of seven.
+This form of vitamin C is stable at a neutral pH of 7.
 Unlike LAA, which is hydrophilic (soluble in water), MAP is lipophilic (soluble in fats).

 Ascorbyl-6-palmitate